Kermalis/VGMusicStudio/README.md

 * Think about if keeping all songs in memory (and their voice tables in them) was *actually* a good idea
 * If I go insane I'll support the MOD music format
 * Fix application hanging on exit (AGAIN)
+* Exception handling for jumping/calling a bad offset

 ----
 # Special Thanks To: